 The Fellowship Experience

-The Pediatric Anesthesiology Fellowship program is a one-year program with five available positions each year.
-During the 12-month program, fellows rotate through various rotations including general pediatric anesthesia, pediatric acute pain management and regional anesthesia, pediatric cardiac anesthesia, pediatric critical care, and ambulatory pediatric anesthesia.
-In addition, fellows also have one month of elective time.
+The Pediatric Anesthesiology Fellowship program at Washington University School of Medicine is a one-year program with five available positions each year.
+During the 12-month program, fellows rotate through various rotations including general anesthesia, acute pain management and regional anesthesia, cardiac anesthesia, pediatric critical care, and ambulatory anesthesia.
+In addition, fellows also have 2 weeks of elective time.
+Fellows will have the opportunity to take care of complex NICU patients, stabilize trauma patients, participate in fetal surgeries, and take care of children receiving organ transplants (kidney, liver, heart, lung and combined transplants) in addition to caring for children coming in for

-Fellows will have the opportunity to take care of complex NICU patients, stabilize trauma patients, participate in fetal surgeries, and take care of children receiving organ transplants (kidney, liver, heart, lung and combined transplants) in addition to caring for children coming in for both outpatient procedures and complex surgical operations.
+both outpatient procedures and complex surgical operations.
 By the time a fellow has reached the end of their year at St. Louis Children’s Hospital, they will have truly seen it all.

 Adult & Pediatric Pain Dual Fellowship Opportunity

-The Department of Anesthesiology and Washington University School of Medicine, together with Barnes-Jewish Hospital and St. Louis Children’s Hospital, sponsor an ACGME-accredited fellowship in Anesthesiology Pain Medicine.
+The Department of Anesthesiology and Washington University School of Medicine, together with Barnes-Jewish Hospital and St. Louis Children’s Hospital, also sponsor an ACGME-accredited fellowship in Anesthesiology Pain Medicine.
 There is now an option for a pediatric-focused track through this training program.
 The fellow on this combined track will care for both children and adults experiencing acute and chronic pain.
 Learn more

 Core Rotations